biyadav/summary/java/ConcurrencyNotes.md

 }
 ```

+##  Java Concurrency – Synchronizers
+The java.util.concurrent package contains several classes that help manage a set of threads that collaborate with each other.

+- CyclicBarrier
+- Semaphore
+- CountDownLatch
+- SynchronousQueue
+- Phaser
+- Exchanger

 ##  java.util.concurrent.CountDownLatch

 A CountDownLatch is a synchronization aid in Java that allows one or more threads to wait until a set of operations being performed in other threads completes.